feintpetal/LeafPad/README.md

 ---------------------------------------------------------------------------------------------
 ## Features:
 - 11 keys for macros
-- One rotary encoder for volume controll
+- One rotary encoder for volume control
 - An oled screen for bongo cat (Cuz y not)
 ---------------------------------------------------------------------------------------------
 ## CAD Model: